 Seize the moment!
 Remember all those women on the Titanic who waved off the dessert cart. – Erma Bombeck

-Besides COVID-19 and the national election, one of the biggest stories of 2020 was the record-low mortgage rates that continued to favor borrowers.
+One of the biggest stories of 2020 was the record-low mortgage rates that continued to favor borrowers.
 Mortgage rates fell to record lows 16 times throughout 2020, feeding a home purchasing and refinancing frenzy.1

 Driving the steady decline in mortgage rates were several factors.
 Panicked by the COVID-19 virus and soaring unemployment numbers, private investors began pouring money into safe investments like U.S. bonds.
 Simultaneously, the Federal Reserve announced the central bank would make unlimited purchases of government debt (bonds and other securities) until the financial crisis eased.2 This powerful convergence drove bond prices up and bond yields down (bond prices and yields move in opposite directions), which created the historic homebuying and refinancing boom.